Does the value of the Aussie dollar affect you?

-After peaking at US$0.81 in late January 2018 the Australian dollar fell as low as US$0.70 in October.
-It also fell against a number of other currencies.
+After peaking at US$0.81 in January 2018, the Australian dollar fell as low as US$0.68 in January 2019, and is currently sitting around US$0.71.
+Our dollar has also fallen against a number of other major currencies.

 A falling Aussie dollar makes it more costly to travel overseas and increases the local cost of imported goods.
 On the upside, it makes many of our exports less expensive for foreign buyers, giving a boost to our farmers and other exporters.

 The reverse applies in the case of a rising dollar, but movements in exchange rates don’t just influence our living costs.
 Most people with superannuation will have a portion invested in overseas assets, and changes in currency values can also influence the performance of retirement savings – a lower dollar boosts the local value of our overseas investments while a higher dollar has the reverse effect.

 So what are the main influences on exchange rates?
 Ultimately it comes down to supply and demand, and that can be determined by a number of things: